AstroMarius/marioleone.github.io/index.md

 - Ability to **translate business requirements into technical solutions**
 - Solid background in **quantitative analysis** and **project management**
 - Clear and effective **communication** in cross-functional teams

+### Full-stack Developer

+In addition to AI and low-latency systems, I work as a full-stack developer building robust web applications and APIs.
+I design end-to-end solutions that combine performant backends, reliable databases, and intuitive frontends.
+My typical stack includes Laravel (PHP), Node.js, SQL databases (MySQL/PostgreSQL), RESTful and GraphQL APIs, and modern front-end frameworks such as Vue.js or React.
+I deploy services using Docker and CI/CD pipelines, with monitoring and observability to ensure production reliability.

 ---